Omoluabi1003/campusitory/README.md

-# Campusify
+# Campusitory

-Campusify is a global academic platform connecting verified students, lecturers, institutions, researchers, and professional bodies through virtual lectures, research access, scholarships, AI study tools, multilingual learning, and secure academic communities.
+Campusitory is a global academic platform connecting verified students, lecturers, institutions, researchers, and professional bodies through virtual lectures, research access, scholarships, AI study tools, multilingual learning, and secure academic communities.

 ## Project Representation

-Campusify development architecture is represented by **ETL GIS Consulting LLC**, with **Paul A. K. Iyogun** serving as Project Architect and Development Lead.
+Campusitory development architecture is represented by **ETL GIS Consulting LLC**, with **Paul A. K. Iyogun** serving as Project Architect and Development Lead.

 Every development decision should preserve the product posture as secure global academic infrastructure, not a generic learning management system.